The best is only a step away

 From the garden to the plate

-Good and plentiful food is inextricably linked to Italian culture and the often-cited “dolce vita” (literally “sweet life”).
+Good and plentiful food is inextricably linked to Italian culture and the dolce vita (literally ‘sweet life’).
 Foreigners who visit restaurants in Italy are very rarely disappointed.
-The (stereo)typical obsession of Italians with food becomes palpable in the vast range of regional culinary traditions and in the outstanding quality of ingredients and outcomes alike.
-But we don’t want to stop there: on top of the goodness we are striving for an ethically and environmentally responsible way to prepare our dishes.
+The (stereo)typical Italian obsession with food becomes palpable in the vast range of regional culinary traditions and the outstanding quality of ingredients.
+But we don’t want to stop there: beyond great-tasting food we’re striving for an ethically and environmentally responsible way to prepare our dishes.

-The more we manage to produce with our own hands in the gardens or gather in the surrounding unspoilt forests, the better we know what kind of raw ingredients we are dealing with in the kitchen.
-This enables us to bypass long transport lines, unnecessary additives and processing, offering a fresh and tasteful eating experience.
-We are starting with a selection of unique “garden to plate” recipes in 2019, with the aim of continuously expanding the home-grown ratio and making it the new normal.
+The more we manage to produce with our own hands in the gardens, or gather in the surrounding unspoilt forests, the better we know what kind of raw ingredients we are dealing with in the kitchen.
+This enables us to bypass long transport lines, unnecessary additives and processing, delivering fresh and delicious food.
+We are starting with a selection of unique “garden to plate” recipes in 2019, with the aim of continuously expanding the amount of food we grow ourselves and making home-grown the new normal.

-At this initial stage of the project however, it is very clear that we will not manage to grow all of the ingredients by ourselves.
-When we do rely on other suppliers, we adopt a conscious attitude and try to promote and support more sustainable products and small-scale producers.
+It’s still early days, and we can’t yet grow everything we need ourselves.
+Where we do still rely on other suppliers, we adopt a conscious attitude and try to promote and support more sustainable products and small-scale producers.